psu13/mutable-hakyll/posts/rotd-1.md

 The giant boxed set that is a summary of an even more giant set of everything Sibelius wrote.

-The Essential Sibelius, lots of Osmo VÃ¤nskÃ¤ with the Lahti Symphony Orchestra, but also Neme Jarvi and some misc. chamber music.
+The Essential Sibelius, lots of Osmo Vänskä with the Lahti Symphony Orchestra, but also Neme Jarvi and some misc. chamber music.

 [https://www.prestomusic.com/classical/products/7951535--the-essential-sibelius](https://www.prestomusic.com/classical/products/7951535--the-essential-sibelius)